2005RA/devjoint_internship_DA/checkpoint_1.md

 ---

-### Query 2: Who are the 10 customers based in Germany?
+### Query 2: Who are the 10 customers locatedd in Germany?
 ```sql
 SELECT CompanyName, City, Country
 FROM Customers